 B2B cold calling has been around for a while.
 Since sales as a discipline has changed, especially in the last 15 years or so, it is right to ask yourself if the same tactics still work.

 The myth of ineffectiveness of B2B cold calling is one of the most popular ones related to this topic.
 However, there are other misconceptions about B2B cold calling.
-Here are most influential ones.
+Here are the most influential ones.

 Cold calling is outdated and ineffective

 Let’s face it: we live in the age where sales is not what it used to be.
-Sales practices evolved over time and now include a wide variety of tactics across multiple of channels.
+Sales practices evolved over time and now include a wide variety of tactics across multiple channels.
 However, all the sales practices that come to your mind are probably B2C ones.

 B2B sales are very different than B2C in several aspects.
 This is why in B2B, cold calling is still an effective tactic.
-No one says that it should be the only approach you utilize, but it is a great way to get acquainted with your market and brush up your sales skills.
+No one says that it should be the only approach you utilize, but it is a great way to get acquainted with your market and brush up on your sales skills.
 Moreover, it is one of the best ways to get valuable leads.